Date enacted or revised:

-- Undergraduate and graduate degrees and coursework (in addition to the highest degree earned) closely related to the teaching field
+- Undergraduate and graduate degrees and coursework (in addition to the highest degree earned) closely related to the teaching discipline;

-- Number of graduate credit hours earned in the teaching field or related field
+- Number of graduate credit hours earned in the teaching discipline or related teaching discipline;

-- Professional licensure and certifications applicable to the teaching field
+- Professional licensure and certifications applicable to the teaching discipline;

-- Possession of national recognition/commendations in the teaching field
+- Possession of national recognition/commendations in the teaching discipline;

-- Documented successful work related experience in the field, including length of service, complexity of work, and closeness of work performed and the course learning outcomes
+- Documented successful work-related experience in the field, including length of service, complexity of work, and closeness of work performed to the course's student learning outcomes;

-- Scholarly publications in the teaching field (other than “vanity” press publications as determined by the department/college)
+- Scholarly publications in the teaching discipline (other than “vanity” press publications as determined by the department/college); and/or

-- Other extraordinary excellence or competence in the field along with demonstrated success in teaching
+- Other extraordinary excellence or competence in the discipline along with demonstrated success in teaching.